 🇨🇲 Samuel Eto'o

-Widely regarded as one of the greatest African players of all time, the Baby-faced assassin was instrumental during Inter's historic treble success of 2010.
+Widely regarded as one of the greatest African players of all time, "Little Milla" was instrumental during Inter's historic treble success of 2010.
 53 goals & 27 assists in 102 appearances pretty much says it all.
+Eto'o is the only player in history to win back-to-back European trebles with two different clubs.

 🇳🇬 Obafemi Martins